-VoltDB uses hashing rather than encryption when passing the username and password between the client and the server.
-The Java and C++ clients use SHA-2 hashing while the older clients currently use SHA-1.
+VoltDB uses SHA-256 hashing rather than encryption when passing the username and password between the client and the server.
 The passwords are also hashed within the database.
-To secure the actual communication between the server and client, you can implement either Secure Socket Layer (SSL) or Kerberos security.
-Use of SSL is described in Section 12.7, “Encrypting VoltDB Communication Using SSL” while the use of Kerberos with VoltDB is described in Section 12.8, “Integrating Kerberos Security with VoltDB”.
+To secure the actual communication between the server and client, you can implement either Transport Layer Security (TLS) or Kerberos security.
+Use of TLS is described in Section 12.7, “Encrypting VoltDB Communication Using TLS/SSL” while the use of Kerberos with VoltDB is described in Section 12.9, “Integrating Kerberos Security with VoltDB”.

 There are three steps to enabling security for a VoltDB application: